Sigmmma/c20/src/content/h3/tags/object/item/weapon/readme.md

 This has a dropdown for 3 different block entries: single wield, dual right and dual left
 {% /alert %}

-| First person offset | 3 different value entries for coordinates away from the player camera in which projectiles will deviate from as their origin point
+| First person offset | 3 different value entries for coordinates away from the player camera in which projectiles will deviate from their origin point, use small values such as 0.05
 |-------|----------
 | **X** | with positive being forward from the camera
 | **Y** | with positive being up on the vertical axis